Marathon Oil: The Time To Take Some Profit Is Near (NYSE:MRO)

 Technical Analysis (short term) commentary

-We have a strong momentum pushing the stock up, but it is not really based on fundamentals but rather on expectations.
+We have a strong momentum pushing the stock up, but it's not really based on fundamentals but rather on expectations.
 The demand for fuel is still extremely anemic and will stay anemic for the next six to eight months.

 This situation will create a great deal of volatility in the next few months with periods of euphoria and period of despair.
 I recommend trading a large part of your holding short term and take advantage of the volatility, which will probably continue for the next two or three quarters.